 \subsubsection{Abstract Test Cases without Executable Scripts}

-The approach generates abstract test cases that can guide test engineers, but they do not include concrete input data or executable scripts.
+The approach generates abstract test cases to guide test engineers, but it does not include concrete input data or executable scripts.
 Linking abstract test cases to source code or runtime environments could enable the generation of fully executable test cases, thereby reducing manual effort and supporting end-to-end automation.